-Substantial development has been a mutual goal every country is striving for, and Vietnam is not an exception.
+Substantial development has been a mutual goal every country is striving for, and Vietnam is no exception.
 Responsible tourism, therefore, has a particularly important role to play in such an economic world.
 Have a look at our tips for traveling responsibly in Vietnam.

 Cultural Impacts.
 Vietnam embraces diverse cultures with over 50 ethnic minority groups.
 Those groups often live in isolated mountainous regions, keeping their distinct culture preserved for generations.
 The act of visiting such areas of tourists, especially foreigners, may aid in generating income for ethnic communities as well as spreading their cultures.
 Purchasing items being produced and sold locally and participating in local services may directly support their communities, making contributions to the conservation of cultural heritage and the maintenance of the world’s diversity alike.